Legend96th/cisco-networking-notes/Switch.md

   * Link aggregation: active/backup
   * MAC address table starts emptey
   * When a device sends a message it gets registered
-  * The message is flooded (similar to broadcasted) to all the devices
+  * The message is flooded (broadcasted to all except the source port) to all the devices
   * When a reply is sent, the responder is registered
+  * Sending mechanisms
+    * Cut-through
+      * Start sending when receiving 14 bytes
+    * Store and forward
+      * A full frame must be received to start sending
+    * Adaptive Cut-through
+      * Start in "Cut-through" mode
+      * If an error rate is of 10% change to "store and forward", after a certain timeout if the errors are gone switch back to "Cut-through"
   * The entry stays in the mac address table for an aging time that can be checked using
     * `Switch#show mac address-table aging`
   * The aging time can be changed using